grafana/plugin-tools/packages/create-plugin/README.md

 npx @grafana/create-plugin update
 ```

+For more information see [here](https://grafana.github.io/plugin-tools/docs/updating-to-new-releases)

 ---

 ## Customizing or extending the basic configs

-You can read more about customizing or extending the basic configuration [here](templates/common/.config/README.md)
+You can read more about customizing or extending the basic configuration [here](https://grafana.github.io/plugin-tools/docs/advanced-configuration/)

 ## Contributing